National Save The Sea Turtle Foundation Awards

 2) Students also have the option of obtaining academic credit for their participation in the program.
 If you are interested in obtaining credit, please indicate this in your application.

-Application packages must be formatted into one PDF and emailed to Catherine Guinovart, Coordinator of Administrative Services for the Coastlines and Oceans Division in the Institute of Environment at cguinova@fiu.edu before January 26th, 2024.
+Application packages must be formatted into one PDF and emailed to Catherine Guinovart, Coordinator of Administrative Services for the Coastlines and Oceans Division in the Institute of Environment at cguinova@fiu.edu and Elizabeth Whitman, Assistant Teaching Professor, at ewhitman@fiu.edu before April 1, 2025.

 Available Opportunities